setuvora/Cyclic-Attractors-in-cycling-networks/README.md

 # Cyclic-Attractors-in-cycling-networks

 The goal of this program is to systematically detect randomly generated boolean networks with natural cycling activity.
-Simple boolean networks have been sucessfully used to model complex dynamics in various biological systems with remarkable accuracy (e.g. [the cell cycle network in baker's yeast](https://www.pnas.org/doi/10.1073/pnas.0305937101) ).
+Simple boolean networks have been sucessfully used to model complex dynamics in various biological systems with remarkable accuracy (e.g. [the cell cycle network in brewer's yeast](https://www.pnas.org/doi/10.1073/pnas.0305937101) ).

 The [previous program](https://github.com/setuvora/Oscillating-Boolean-Network-Generator) generated directed (+/-) and fully-connected random boolean networks.
 After simulating network dynamics by turning all nodes ON, cycling activity was determined heuristically by comparing the last two timesteps of each simulation - if they were unequal, the network was determined to cycle indefinitely.
 This method was accurate only with networks with few nodes.
 Larger networks evolve over many timesteps before reaching a steady-state (or attractor state), making it difficult to predict if they are cycling using this method.